-Acknowledging that, in spite of the global economic downturn and unemployment issues, the Territory's financial services and tourism industries reportedly rebounded in 2011 and the Government's openness to partnership would facilitate economic activity in the private sector,
+Acknowledging that, in spite of the global economic downturn and unemployment issues, the financial services and stay-over tourism industries of the Territory reportedly grew in 2012, indicating a mild economic recovery, and recognizing the establishment of the Territory's first special economic zone,

-Cognizant of the potential usefulness of regional ties for the development of a small island Territory, and of the Territory's membership in the Caribbean Overseas Countries and Territories Council,
+Cognizant of the potential usefulness of regional ties for the development of a small island Territory and of the Territory's membership in the Caribbean Overseas Countries and Territories Council,

-1. Welcomes the desire, reflected in the 2011 Cayman Islands Review Committee report, to enhance the relationship between the Territory and the administering Power in mutually beneficial ways, with a view to enabling more local autonomy, and stresses the importance of the work of the Constitutional Commission, including on human rights education;

-2. Requests the administering Power to assist the Territory by facilitating its work concerning public awareness outreach efforts, consistent with Article 73 b of the Charter of the United Nations, and, in this regard, calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested;

-3. Welcomes the Territory's active participation in the work of the Economic Commission for Latin America and the Caribbean;

-4. Also welcomes the efforts made by the territorial Government to implement financial sector management policies, medical and sports tourism initiatives and unemployment alleviation programmes in various economic sectors, including agriculture and the private sector;
+- 1. Recalls the 2009 Constitution of the Cayman Islands, and stresses the importance of the work of the Constitutional Commission, including its work on human rights education; - 2.
+Requests the administering Power to assist the Territory by facilitating its work concerning public awareness outreach efforts, consistent with Article 73 b of the Charter, and in that regard calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested; - 3.
+Welcomes the active participation of the Territory in the work of the Economic Commission for Latin America and the Caribbean; - 4.
+Also welcomes the efforts made by the territorial Government to implement financial sector management policies, medical and sports tourism initiatives and unemployment alleviation programmes in various economic sectors, including through the establishment of special economic zones, economic diversification, and job and investment opportunities;